CSES-org/CSES/README.md

 ## Introduction

-UCSF is a universal class schedule format that can be used to describe the class schedule.
+CSES is a universal course schedule exchange schema that can be used for exchanging schedules between different software.
 It is designed to be simple and easy to use, and can be easily converted to other formats such as ClassIsland format.

 ## Features

-- **Simple**: UCSF is designed to be simple and easy to use.
+- **Simple**: CSES is designed to be simple and easy to use.
-- **Universal**: UCSF is a universal format that can be easily converted to other formats.
+- **Universal**: CSES is a universal format that can be easily converted to other formats.
-- **Easy to use**: UCSF is easy to use and can be easily understood by humans.
+- **Easy to use**: CSES is easy to use and can be easily understood by humans.

 ## Example